 Still at the level of the retina, the signals from the cones get transformed by a complex network of retinal cells (Wässle and Boycott, 1991) into color opponent signals.
-Electrical recordings from single neurons in the retina and the later geniculate nucleus have shown three different classes of neurons.
+Electrical recordings from single neurons in the retina and the lateral geniculate nucleus (LGN) have shown three different classes of neurons.
 A "luminance-type" neuron simply takes the sum of the outputs from all three cone classes.
 "Red-green" opponent neurons take the difference between the red- and the green-cone signal.
-"Blue-yellow" opponent neurons take the difference between the bluecone signal and the sum of the red- and green-cone signal.
-Incidentally or not, this basically results in a principal components analysis of the cone signals (Buchsbaum and Gottschalk, 1983) and thus removes any correlation between the signal channels, resulting in nearly optimal information transmission from the eye to the brain.
+"Blue-yellow" opponent neurons take the difference between the blue-cone signal and the sum of the red- and green-cone signal (Gegenfurtner and Kiper, in press).
+Incidentally or not, this basically results in a principal components analysis of the cone signals (Buchsbaum and Gottschalk, 1983, Ruderman et al., 1998) and thus removes any correlation between the signal channels, resulting in nearly optimal information transmission from the eye to the brain.

 In the visual cortex, spatial information is extracted from these signals using an array of linear and non-linear filters tuned to spatial frequency and orientation (Hubel and Wiesel, 1998).
 The tuning characteristics of these filters seem to be highly optimized for viewing our typical visual environment (Field, 1987).
 The efficiency of these spatial filters was modeled by Watson (1987).
-He transformed the grayscale image using discrete Fourier transformation (DFT) and applied a filter to the coefficient matrix with the same orientation and bandwidth properties found in early spatial vision.
-In a psychophysical experiment he found that a reconstructed image is indistinguishable from the original at a code size of 1 bit/pixel.
+He transformed the grayscale image using the discrete Fourier transformation (DFT) and applied a filter to the coefficient matrix with the same orientation and bandwidth properties found in early spatial vision.
+In a psychophysical experiment he found that a reconstructed image is typically indistinguishable from the original at a code size of 1 bit/pixel.

 We tried to use these established coding principles of the human visual system to construct image histograms optimized to these characteristics.
-The color space (DKL) proposed by Derrington et al. (1984) in the CGL of macaques was also found to underlie human color vision.
+The color space (DKL) proposed by Derrington et al. (1984), based on recordings of single neurons in the LGN of macaques was also found to play an important role in human color vision.
 Krauskopf et al. (1982) showed that the increase of thresholds for detecting colors after adaptation to isoluminant color changes is independent along the color-opponent axes.

-We used that color-opponent space to create two color indices using the method of Krauskopf and Gegenfurtner (1992).
+We used that color-opponent space to create two color indices.
 A first index encodes only chromaticity and is therefore luminance independent.
 The second index encodes the mean luminance of the color tones.
-For the color bins we did not use a equidistant spacing, the size of the bins reflects the granularity of higher order color perception e.g. for saturated colors the resolution for hue is much finer than it is for unsaturated colors while the resolution of saturation decreases, in agreement with Weber's Law.
+For the color bins we did not use a equidistant spacing, the size of the bins reflects the granularity of higher order color perception e.g. for saturated colors the resolution for hue is much finer than it is for unsaturated colors while the resolution of saturation decreases, in agreement with the results of Krauskopf and Gegenfurtner (1992).

-To extract the spatial information we used the luminance dimension, which is, in the DKL color space, orthogonal to the color-opponent subspace used for the color indices.
+To extract the spatial information we used the luminance dimension only, which, in the DKL color space, is orthogonal to the color-opponent subspace used for the color indices.
 For each image the Fourier power coefficients were calculated using DFT.
 The 2-dimensional power spectrum was further segmented into bins representing spatial contrasts of distinct orientation and frequency ranges.
-The resolution of the Fourier index is a function of frequency and orientation, representing orientation of high frequency contrasts more exactly than of lower frequencies.
+The resolution of the Fourier index is a function of frequency and orientation, representing the orientation of high frequency contrasts more precisely than that of lower frequencies.